damaratix/sans-holiday-hack-2021/sources/challenge12.md

 ## First Contstraint

-this error was totally unexpected! ...
+This error was totally unexpected! ...
 A dateFormat error here?<br/> Yes, because we need to extract exactly two Date as the 2 last columns. <br/>

 ## Second Contstraint

-by re-analyzing the piece of code, it turns out clearly a second constraint also:<br/>
+By re-analyzing the piece of code, it turns out clearly a second constraint also:<br/>
 we cannot use any comma in our UNION sql injection !!!!!!   =:-0<br/>

 Do you remember?
 Every comma in the url will mess up with the concatenation of the params in the sql query!